What Do Surveying Technician Do?

 - Lay out grids, and determine horizontal and vertical controls.

-When polled, Surveying Technicians say the following skills are most frequently used in their jobs:
+Surveying Technicians state the following job skills are important in their day-to-day work.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.